 - Drugs & Drunk Driving Accidents - 174 accidents

 - Improper Turns and Signal Failure - 184 accidents

 II.
 Defective Vehicles:

-Car accident lawsuits stemming from defective vehicles may involve issues like defective tires, high rollover susceptibility, malfunctioning seatbelts, defective door latches, dangerous air bags, deficient crashworthiness, and inadequate roof strength.
+Car accident lawsuits stemming from defective vehicles may involve issues like defective tires and steering columns, high rollover susceptibility, malfunctioning seat belts, defective door latches, dangerous airbags, deficient crashworthiness, and inadequate roof strength.

 III.
-Third Party Liability:
+Third-Party Liability:

-NYC Car Accident Lawyers
+NYC Auto Accident Lawyers

 If you or a loved one is involved in a traffic accident in New York, consider contacting the experienced car accident lawyers at The Rothenberg Law Firm LLP to discuss a car accident claim.
 Our attorneys have decades of experience with complex car accidents and have helped thousands of New Yorkers maximize compensation for their injuries.
 We are available to assist residents throughout the 5 boroughs (Manhattan, Queens, Staten Island, Bronx and Brooklyn), Nassau County, and Suffolk County in all related legal matters.

 Contact our experienced trial lawyers for a confidential consultation and free case evaluation by filling out a contact form online at InjuryLawyer.com or by calling our phone number, 1-800-624-8888.

 When we take on a new client, we adopt them as part of our family, and we fight for them in every way possible.
 That has been our motivating force in capturing hundreds of millions of dollars in jury verdicts for clients we have represented during the past 50-plus years.